Lei You (Ph.D.)

 Technical University of Denmark

 This study tackles the issue of neural network pruning that inaccurate gradients exist when computing the empirical Fisher Information Matrix (FIM).
-We introduce an entropic Wasserstein regression (EWR) formulation, capitalizing on the geometric attributes of the optimal transport (OT) problem.
-This is analytically showcased to excel in noise mitigation by adopting neighborhood interpolation across data points.
-The unique strength of the Wasserstein distance is its intrinsic ability to strike a balance between noise reduction and covariance information preservation.
-Extensive experiments performed on various networks show comparable performance of the proposed method with state-of-the-art (SoTA) network pruning algorithms.
+We introduce SWAP, an Entropic Wasserstein regression (EWR) network pruning formulation, capitalizing on the geometric attributes of the optimal transport (OT) problem.
+The “swap” of a commonly used standard linear regression (LR) with the EWR in optimization is analytically showcased to excel in noise mitigation by adopting neighborhood interpolation across data points, yet incurs marginal extra computational cost.
+The unique strength of SWAP is its intrinsic ability to strike a balance between noise reduction and covariance information preservation.
+Extensive experiments performed on various networks show comparable performance of SWAP with state-of-the-art (SoTA) network pruning algorithms.
 Our proposed method outperforms the SoTA when the network size or the target sparsity is large, the gain is even larger with the existence of noisy gradients, possibly from noisy data, analog memory, or adversarial attacks.
 Notably, our proposed method achieves a gain of 6% improvement in accuracy and 8% improvement in testing loss for MobileNetV1 with less than one-fourth of the network parameters remaining.

 The paper investigates the weighted sum-rate maximization (WSRM) problem with latent interfering sources outside the known network, whose power allocation policy is hidden from and uncontrollable to optimization.
 The paper extends the famous alternate optimization algorithm weighted minimum mean square error (WMMSE) under a causal inference framework to tackle with WSRM.
 Specifically, with the possibility of power policy shifting in the hidden network, computing an iterating direction based only on the observed interference inherently implies that counterfactual is ignored in decision making.
 A method called synthetic control (SC) is used to estimate the counterfactual.
 For any link in the known network, SC constructs a convex combination of the interference on other links and uses it as an estimate for the counterfactual.
 Power iteration in the proposed SC-WMMSE is performed taking into account both the observed interference and its counterfactual.
 SC-WMMSE requires no more information than the original WMMSE in the optimization stage.
 To our best knowledge, this is the first paper explores the potential of SC in assisting mathematical optimization in addressing classic wireless optimization problems.
 Numerical results suggest the superiority of the SC-WMMSE over the original in both convergence and objective.